1. Home

 Use cases

-University of Bath staff (during an initial pilot in Semester 2, 2022/3) used FeedbackFruits in the following ways.
+University of Bath staff have used FeedbackFruits in the following ways.

 • Peer review – allowing PGT students to submit draft coursework for feedback by their peers before moving onto final submission